fmpothier/Climate_Impact_Analysis/README.md

 Global Moran’s I is a widely used spatial statistical method designed to assess spatial autocorrelation within a given study area.
 Spatial autocorrelation refers to the degree to which a value at one location is related to values at neighboring locations.
 In other words, it evaluates whether similar values tend to cluster in space or if dissimilar values are spatially grouped together.
 Global Moran’s I quantifies this spatial relationship by measuring the extent to which each location’s value deviates from the overall mean of the dataset and comparing these deviations to the deviations observed in its neighboring locations.
 This method extends the concept of the Pearson correlation coefficient, which measures the linear relationship between two variables, by adapting it to the spatial context (Westerholt, 2023).

 The calculation of Global Moran’s I incorporates spatial weights, which are used to define the relationships between locations in the study area.
-These weights, represented as Wi,j in the formula (10), reflect the proximity or connectivity between locations i and j, influencing how much the value at one location is affected by the value at its neighbor.
+These weights, represented as Wi,j in the formula below, reflect the proximity or connectivity between locations i and j, influencing how much the value at one location is affected by the value at its neighbor.
 By multiplying the deviations from the mean at location i (xi) and its neighbor j (xj) by the corresponding spatial weight Wi,j, Moran’s I accounts for the varying strengths of these spatial relationships.
 The denominator of the formula standardizes the result, ensuring the output is comparable across different study areas.

 $$
 I = \frac{\sum_{i=1}^n\sum_{j=1}^nW_{i,j}(x_i - \bar{x})(x_j - \bar{x})}{(\sum_{i=1}^n\sum_{j=1}^nW_{i,j})\sum_{i=1}^n(x_i - \bar{x})^2}